nomadstar/mallana/docs/paged-attention.md

 **Performance target (not yet validated):** 10–15% latency reduction for sequences >8K tokens by eliminating gather's global-memory write + read.

+### Phase 3 — TriAttention KV Eviction (Implemented, Pending Validation)

+Phase 3 adds an eviction policy on top of the paged V pool so long contexts can continue once a fixed physical page budget is reached.
+The current implementation introduces:

+- `--triattention-page-budget N` CLI flag, where `0` disables eviction and preserves the Phase 2 behavior.
+- Reserved physical block `0` as a dummy zero block, ensuring evicted pages can safely map to a known zero-filled backing page.
+- `pg_score_and_evict()` in the KV cache, which scores resident pages using RoPE-inverted K dot-products and evicts the lowest-scoring page when the configured page budget is exhausted.

+**Hypothesis H6.1:** TriAttention eviction can preserve roughly 95% of baseline quality while using only 50% of the physical pages.

+**Status:** Implemented and builds successfully, but numerical quality validation is still pending.

 ---

 ## Architecture